 While this can get you the debt relief you seek, there are some negative aspects of this option that you should be aware of, including:

 - It can typically take three to five years to repay your debts.

 - Your credit accounts will usually be closed.

 - Your enrollment into a debt management plan will show up on your business credit report, and it could negatively impact your score.

 - You may struggle to receive additional borrowing in the future.

-One benefit to this option is you can outsource the effort of dealing with creditors.
-You may want someone else to handle this for you for the simple reason of freeing you up to focus on growing your business.
+One benefit to this option is you can outsource the effort of dealing with your creditors.
+You may want someone else to handle this for you so you can focus on growing your business.
 This can be a good solution if you don’t qualify for financing and you’re significantly behind on your debt payments.

-5. Hire a 3rd Party to Settle Your Debts
+6. Hire a Third Party to Settle Your Debts

 While you won’t lose your assets (beyond those pledged as collateral) if your creditors agree to take less money for your debts, you will be hurt by it.
 A settlement is typically done to lower the total amount of the debt you owe, but it damages your credit, because it will show up on your credit report as a default.
 This is not a decision that should be taken lightly.